1.

 Consider deploying gains into high-yield corporate credit.

-Diversify new equity exposure into AI-linked infrastructure/materials and high-quality small caps.
+Diversify new equity allocations into materials and AI-linked infrastructure, along with high-quality small caps.

-Maintain full allocation to U.S. large caps, emphasizing earnings quality.
+Maintain full allocation to U.S. large-cap equities, prioritizing earnings quality.

 Private Markets